alberto234/wurrd-auth-api-plugin/README.md

 Type: `String`

 This is a [list of] client id(s) that are allowed to access the system.
-Still to be impemented
+Still to be impemented.
+The TEST_CLIENT_ID above is a place holder that should be included.
+However, this functionality has not been implemented yet

 ## Build from sources